-- It puts in a perfect position to counter the opponent.
+- It puts you in a perfect position to counter the opponent.
 Either with a straight punch or uppercut.

-- Your vision remains clear and you are able to see punches better.
+- Your vision remains clear, and you are able to see punches better.

 Limits of the Philly Shell

-- You have to move your upper body, especially abdominal muscles a lot, which can be tiring.
+- You have to move your upper body, especially abdominal muscles, a lot, which can be tiring.

 - The front arm can get hurt with all the hits coming its way.

-Now you can perform a shoulder roll and perfect your Philly shell stance.
+Now, you can perform a shoulder roll and perfect your Philly shell stance.